Human impact on marine life: Drivers of change

 Changes in marine ecosystem dynamics are influenced by socioeconomic activities (for example, fishing, pollution) and human-induced biophysical change (for example, temperature, ocean acidification) and can interact and severely impact marine ecosystem dynamics and the ecosystem services they generate to society.
 Understanding these direct—or proximate—interactions is an important step towards sustainable use of marine ecosystems.
 However, proximate interactions are embedded in a much broader socioeconomic context where, for example, economy through trade and finance, human migration and technological advances, operate and interact at a global scale, influencing proximate relationships.

+In 2024 a study was released, dedicated to the impact of fishing and non fishing ships on the coastal waters of the ocean when 75% of the industrial activity occur.
+According to the study: "A third of fish stocks are operated beyond biologically sustainable levels and an estimated 30–50% of critical marine habitats have been lost owing to human industrialization".
+It mentions that except traditional impacts like fishing, maritime trade and oil extraction there are new emerging like mining, aquaculture and offshore wind turbines.
+It used satellite data to monitor the vessels.
+It found that 72% - 76% of fishing ships and 21%-30% of energy and transport ships are "missing from public tracking systems".
+When the data was added to previously existing information about ships that were publicly tracked, this led to several discoveries including:

+The study discovered a significant increase in offshore wind turbins which had overpassed oil platforms by number already in 2021.
+Fishing increased only a little in the latest years and may begin to decline because fisheries are exhausted.
+It concluded that "transport and energy vessel traffic may continue to expand, following trends in global trade and the rapid development of renewable energy infrastructure.
+In this scenario, changes to marine ecosystems brought by infrastructure and vessel traffic may rival fishing in impact".

 Shifting baselines

 Shifting baselines arise in research on marine ecosystems because changes must be measured against some previous reference point (baseline), which in turn may represent significant changes from an even earlier state of the ecosystem.
 For example, radically depleted fisheries have been evaluated by researchers who used the state of the fishery at the start of their careers as the baseline, rather than the fishery in its unexploited or untouched state.
 Areas that swarmed with a particular species hundreds of years ago may have experienced long-term decline, but it is the level a few decades previously that is used as the reference point for current populations.
 In this way large declines in ecosystems or species over long periods of time were, and are, masked.
 There is a loss of perception of change that occurs when each generation redefines what is natural or untouched.